pepegeon/testvrtp/report.md

 2. **To generate insights for future VR game development** — providing evidence-based guidance on how to balance and enhance the parameters of immersion.
 By understanding which combinations of rendering, locomotion, and interaction produce optimal user experiences, we aim to inform design decisions that maximize engagement while minimizing discomfort.

 This study focuses exclusively on VR platforms (headset-based experiences) to control for platform differences and to examine immersion parameters within a consistent technological context.
-We selected three VR games representing diverse parameter profiles:
+While our analysis primarily focuses on three games representing distinct parameter profiles, we also incorporated data from several other VR applications to provide a broader range of locomotion and interaction samples:

-- **Dagon: by H. P. Lovecraft** — a narrative-driven horror experience emphasizing atmospheric storytelling with teleportation locomotion and minimal interaction.
+- **Dagon: by H. P. Lovecraft** (Primary) — a narrative-driven horror experience emphasizing atmospheric storytelling with teleportation locomotion and minimal interaction.
-- **Project Wingman** — a flight combat simulator featuring smooth locomotion (cockpit-based movement) and button-based interaction with high rendering demands.
+- **Project Wingman** (Primary) — a flight combat simulator featuring smooth locomotion (cockpit-based movement) and button-based interaction with high rendering demands.
-- **Propagation** — a stationary wave-based zombie shooter combining realistic rendering, fixed-position gameplay, and direct manipulation interaction.
+- **Propagation** (Primary) — a stationary wave-based zombie shooter combining realistic rendering, fixed-position gameplay, and direct manipulation interaction.
+- **GunVRBox, Mission ISS, and A Shopping Trip to Eklan Tor** — supplementary applications providing additional data points for physical movement, room-scale interaction, and varied rendering environments.

 These applications were chosen to provide contrasts across all three foundational parameters, enabling us to observe how different configurations influence user experience outcomes.